navaneeth8056/Label-prediction-handtracking-CNN-mediapipe/README.md

 on side labels), the labels needs to be readout with synthesized speech.

 In this task I have approached the statement in two different approaches
-1. Using existing module-Mediapipe
+1. Using existing module-Mediapipe(mediapipe.py)
-2. Building own model to predict the hand movement
+2. Building own model to predict the hand movement(finaltest_CNN.py)

 Using existing module-Mediapipe
 Using the existing module named mediapipe i was able to predict the movement of the hand.
 When I point my index finger it could move the mouse.
 For the heart picture I labelled the data using data annotations and fixed the axis with its label.
 So when I move the cursor with the hand on the heart picture it would produce the label names which produces speaker output with the help of pyttsx3 module.